Home » Recipes » Main Dish Recipes » Pork » Roasted Pork Tenderloin Sandwich

 One of my favorites was always the pork tenderloin.
 Just like its name implies, it’s the most tender piece of the pig.
 You almost never need a knife for pork tenderloin.
 They’re like buttah :-)

-One of my favorite ways that mama would serve tenderloin was for breakfast.
-She’d slice it in about 1/2-inch pieces across, then season and flour it and fry it until it was golden brown.
+One of my favorite ways that Mama would serve tenderloin was for breakfast.
+She’d slice it crosswise into about 1-inch pieces, then season and flour it and fry it until it was golden brown.
 Those yummy little disks of luscious tenderloin would then be served inside a buttermilk biscuit with a side of eggs and grits.
 Lawd have mercy.
 You can’t ask for a much better breakfast than that!

 The only problem with tenderloin, if you’re not frying it, is that it doesn’t have a whole heck of a lot of flavor on its own.
 That’s because it’s so incredibly lean.
 Pork tenderloin actually has about the same fat content as skinless chicken breast.
 So, keep reading to find out how I amp up the flavor with this Roasted Pork Tenderloin Sandwich!